cesgarpas/rp-scripts-server/README.md

 ```
 systemctl start scripts-server
 ```
-It should be accessible at `http://[your.rp.ip]:5000` and the script (list-drives) should appear and work.
+It should be accessible at `http://[your.raspberrypi.ip]:5000` and the script (list-drives) should appear and work listing your available drives with extra information.

 5. Enable the service for it to run at startup:
 ```